core-wg/oscore/draft-ietf-core-object-security.md

 Most options are encrypted and integrity protected (Class E), and thus inner message fields.
 But to allow certain proxy operations, some options have outer values, i.e. are present as options in the OSCOAP message.
 Certain options may have both an inner value and a potentially different outer value, where the inner value is intended for the destination endpoint and the outer value is intended for a proxy.

-A summary of how options are protected is shown in {{protected-coap-options}}.
+A summary of how options are protected is shown in {{fig-option-protection}}.
 Options denoted by a 'x' within each class are protected and processed in the same way, but certain options denoted by a '*' require special processing.

 ~~~~~~~~~~~
 +----+----------------+---+---+---+